 Age

-The younger the dog, the more energy they have and the more walking and exercise they need.
+The younger the dog, the more energy it has, and the more walking and exercise it needs.
 Middle-aged and senior dogs, in general, don’t need as much walking as puppies do.
-Older dogs are also less eager to play than younger pups.

 However, this rule always has exceptions, and many middle-aged and older dogs may still be eager to go for long walks or runs.